-When Nick’s sister Courtney came to visit us in Peru she purchased 2 large Pucara bulls to take home with her.
+When Nick’s sister Courtney came to visit us in Peru, she purchased two large Pucara bulls to take home with her.
 But unfortunately, they weren’t wrapped as well as they should have been.
 In her rush to make her early morning flight home, she dropped one on the floor and broke it before even departing the country.

 Avoid doing what Courtney did and just buy some of these cute, colorful Pucara bulls on Amazon!

-India is one of the best places to shop for souvenirs in the entire world!
-Their textiles are so vibrant and beautiful, it’s impossible not to pick up at least a few things to take home both for yourself and as gifts.
+India is one of the best places to shop for travel souvenirs in the entire world!
+Their textiles are so vibrant and beautiful that it’s impossible not to pick up at least a few things to take home both for yourself and as gifts.

 During our trip to India, I purchase a few cute elephant baby mobiles for my expecting friends back home.
 They are a perfect souvenir to buy because they pack up super small and they’ll add a fun, whimsical touch to any baby room.

 You can travel across the globe to India to pick up a few elephant baby mobiles, or you can just buy one on Amazon for cheap!

 It actually hurts my heart a bit to see this beautiful Moroccan leather bag on Amazon since I searched high and low for almost the exact same thing during my trip to Fes, Morocco.